 The Saudi Arabian courts system is currently going through major reforms under a new Judiciary Regulation and a new Board of Grievances Regulation, which were both enacted under Royal Decree No. M/78 of 19th Ramadan 1428 Hejra corresponding to 1st October 2007 Gregorian.

 The Saudi Arabian courts system is divided into the Shari'a (Islamic Law) Courts on the one hand, and specialized statutory tribunals on the other hand.
-The Shari'a Courts are courts of general jurisdiction, and they are mainly concerned with matters relating to land, family disputes, personal injury claims, and criminal cases.
+Traditionally, the Shari'a Courts have been courts of general jurisdiction, and they were mainly concerned with matters relating to land, family disputes, personal injury claims, and criminal cases.